dcelisgarza/DDD.jl/docs/src/index.md

 IntegrationP{CustomTrapezoid,Float64,Int64}(CustomTrapezoid(), 0.0, 1.0e10, 1.0e-6, 1.0e15, 1.0e-6, 1.0e-6, 1.2, 20.0, 10)
 ```
-And we keep track of the time, step, and time step in the following structure.
+And we keep track of the time, step, and time step in this mutable one.
 ```julia
 julia> IntegrationVar(;
       dt = 100,